Cluckhead/Bang/README.md

 *   `QueryMap.csv`: Maps query IDs to filenames for the API simulation.
 *   `FundList.csv`: Contains fund codes and metadata used on the API simulation page.
 *   `Dates.csv`: May exist for specific configurations or helper data.
+*   `w_Funds.csv`: Wide format file containing daily fund weights (expected to be 100%).
+Used by the Weight Check page.
+*   `w_Bench.csv`: Wide format file containing daily benchmark weights (expected to be 100%).
+Used by the Weight Check page.

 ## Python Files